bmait101/daymet/README.md

 # daymet
-Repo for code to process DAYMET data
+Repo for code to download grided DAYMET data